symfony/symfony-docs/routing/redirect_in_config.rst

 Assume you are migrating your website from WordPress to Symfony, you want to redirect ``/wp-admin`` to the route ``sonata_admin_dashboard``.
-You don't know the path, only the route name.
-This can be achieved using the :method:`Symfony\\Bundle\\FrameworkBundle\\Controller\\RedirectController::redirectAction`
+You don't know the path, only the route name, if you pass query parameters to this route and active the ``keepQueryParams``, it will be redirected too.
+This can be achieved using the
+:method:`Symfony\\Bundle\\FrameworkBundle\\Controller\\RedirectController::redirectAction`
 action: